Ella Enchanted: Plot summary

-With Mandy and Lucinda's help, Ella goes to the royal balls in disguise.
-At the first, she dances with Char, who still pines for Ella and doubts the letter he received.
-At the third, he introduces her to his parents.
-Hattie jealously unmasks Ella, forcing her to flee and lose one of her glass slippers.
-Char finds it and goes to her home, where he asks Ella if she loves him.
-When she says yes, he tells her to marry him, unknowingly forcing her to comply.
-After an internal struggle, Ella refuses and then embraces Char, as her love and care for him broke Lucinda's spell.
-She explains everything to him, and then freely and happily accepts his marriage proposal.
+With Mandy and Lucinda's help, Ella attends Char's homecoming balls in disguise.
+On the ball's third night, Hattie unmasks Ella, forcing her to flee and lose one of her glass slippers.
+Char discovers the slipper and visits Ella at her home.
+After the two profess their love, Char unknowingly orders Ella to marry him.
+After an internal struggle, Ella successfully defies the order, hoping to protect him and the kingdom; her unselfish love for Char breaks the spell.
+She explains everything to him and happily accepts his marriage proposal.

 Ella is welcomed warmly into the royal family.
-She takes no revenge on her stepmother and stepsisters beyond not inviting them to the royal wedding.
 Mandy becomes the castle cook and fairy godmother to Char and Ella's future children.
-Ella's first person narrative ends with her telling the reader that "So we still live in love and laughter".